Monday, July 22, 2024

 5 Practical Steps to More Peace and Less Drama

-The more exposure we have to family members such as during the Pandemic, the holidays, vacations, etc. the more opportunity there will be for drama.
+The more exposure we have to family members such as during the Pandemic, the holidays, vacations, etc. the more opportunities there will be for drama.
 So today I am offering some practical steps to help us transform our emotional brains and manage our reactivity.
+Let's get started.

 What causes drama anyway?

-Most of the time it stems from emotional reactivity.
-The emotional center of our brains, known as the amygdala, gets hijacked and we react in an emotionally charged manner, rather than responding in a calm, conscious way.
+Most of the time drama stems from emotional reactivity.
+The emotional center of our brains, known as the amygdala, gets hijacked and we react in an emotionally charged manner, rather than responding in a calm and kind way.

 Do you know your soul is here for a reason?
 You are not here by happenstance, just to have a good time for a few years, then be buried and that's the end of it.
 You are here to learn and to heal, to grow and to evolve, to move yourself and others forward.
 Life is a school, and if we don't learn our soul lessons we are going to repeat the grade, if you get my drift.